ashwinravi1259/docs-test-fork/docs/agent-wallet/delegatee/policies.md

 ## Understanding Your Policies

-You can view the policies that apply to you using several methods:
+As a delegatee, you can view the policies applied to a specific Agent Wallet delegated to you by using the [getToolPolicy](https://agent-wallet.vercel.app/classes/agent_wallet_src.Delegatee.html#getToolPolicy) method, providing the Agent Wallet's `pkpTokenId` and the tool's `ipfsCid`.

-1. Get all policy parameters with [getToolPolicyParametersForDelegatee](https://agent-wallet.vercel.app/classes/agent_wallet_src.Admin.html#getToolPolicyParametersForDelegatee)
-2. Get a specific policy with [getToolPolicyForDelegatee](https://agent-wallet.vercel.app/classes/agent_wallet_src.Admin.html#getToolPolicyForDelegatee)
-3. Get a specific policy parameter with [getToolPolicyParameterForDelegatee](https://agent-wallet.vercel.app/classes/agent_wallet_src.Admin.html#getToolPolicyParameterForDelegatee)

 ## Policy Examples